nika13K/Combat-Code/README.md

 # Combat-Code
-Combat code for random combat code I work on
+Combat code from random combat code I work on it works in a 1v1.
+It is C++ and you can use it in maybe other situations as well.
+IDK